German Centre for Integrative Biodiversity Research

 Outreach

-iDiv engages in Science and Politics and in science communication.
+iDiv engages in Science and Politics and Science Communication.
 With events, media relations, and politics consultation iDiv strives to disseminate its insights such that it enters public discussions and political decisions.

-Moreover, the conter reaches out to the civil society – for instance in its internationally oriented media relations or in events like the Long Night of Sciences, the Leipzig Book Fair or SPIN 2030.
+Moreover, the center reaches out to the civil society – for instance in its internationally oriented media relations, or in events like the Long Night of Sciences, the Leipzig Book Fair or SPIN 2030.